 Last fall when I finally decided to take the plunge and get Bettie Bangs I went to a hairdresser in my neighborhood that had zero experience with this hairstyle.
 She was terrified of cutting them too short (even though I told her that short was fine, hair grows back after all) and didn’t quite get the U-shape that Bettie Page’s bangs are known for.
 The end result was mediocre but I was just happy to finally have my Bettie Bangs.

-Around this time is when I first opened my instagram account @karmicvintage.
+Around this time is when I opened an instagram account @karmicvintage.
 One day, while browsing the pictures under the #bettiebangs hashtag, Karen Rivera’s Instagram account @kilimarie appeared on my radar.
 I oooed and ahhed at picture after picture of her clients with freshly cut/trimmed Bettie Bangs many of them including before pics along with the finished product.
 I sent her a message asking where she was based out of and I was thrilled to learn that she works out of Total E-Clips Salon salon in Montebello!
 For those of you that do not live in Southern California Montebello is in L.A. county where I live.